Ruoyu716/ECS150Project2/REPORT.md

 # Project 2 Report
 ---
-### Part 1 Queue fuctions(queue.c)
+### Part 1 Queue API(queue.c)
 ___
-**nodes**

-In order to get a queue that has a first in first out data structure, we make a stuct "QNode"which contains its own data and address to next nodes,thus we can make queue as a linked nodes which has a head and tail as it first and last nodes.
+Overall, we implement a simple FIFO queue based on linked list idea that allows user to add new items to the end of queue and remove items from the head of queue(the least recent items in other word)

+**Data Structure :**

+**structure nodes**

+Each node has void pointer that holds the data and a struct pointer that holds the node following it.

+**structure queue**

+Each queue has a head node and a tail node which means the first and last items in a queue, and it also has a integer variable 'size' to store the size of queue.

-**create a queue**
+**Create a queue**

-In order to create a queue First, we need to allocate memory for it.
-Then initial a queue contains only NULL head and tail.
+A empty queue is created here with two null pointers, head and tail and its initial size of 0

 **Destroy a queue**

-Simply deallocate queue by free the memory.

-**Enqueue and dequeue**

-when enqueue we need to first allocate a new node that contains new data, then link the node to queue we want to attach by eplacing the NULL tail fo the old queue, or otherwise, the next of old tail.

-For dequeue, we need to take out the first nodes we put in the queue, that is, the head.
-Then make the next of head to be the new head.
+We deallocate the queue and return 0, and if queue is NULL,return -1.

+**Enqueue**

+When doing enqueue, we add the new item to the end of the queue by calling function queue_enqueue().
+And it will return -1 for failure on memory allocating,NULL data and NULL queue.
+In this process, a new node is created to link to previous tail node and become the new tail node.
+Lastly, update the queue size.

+**Dequeue**

+When doing dequeue, we pull out the least recent node in the queue by calling function queue_dequeue().
+And it will return -1 for NULL data and empty queue.
+In this process, data of removed node will be stored in another pointer, then free the previous head node and update queue size.

+**Delete**

+When doing delete, we search in the specified queue from its head node, when target is found, let its parent node point to its child node, and update queue size.

+**Iteration**

+When doing iteration, we use a while loop to go through the specified queue to invoke call back function on each node.
+It wil return -1 for NULL queue and NULL fuction.

 ___
 ### Part 2 thread fuctions(thread.c)